kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-udemy/meteor-only/13-pub-sub-review.md

 ## I'm feeling a little insecure...

-By default, **Meteor** comes with the `insecure` package installed by default and that publishes all data to anyone who connects to our application at any given time (_insecure is obviously not safe but it is the default setting to help developers with quickly creating prototype apps_)
+By default, **Meteor** comes with the `autopublish` package installed by default and that publishes all data to anyone who connects to our application at any given time (_insecure is obviously not safe but it is the default setting to help developers with quickly creating prototype apps_)

 By setting up a **publication** and **subscription** (_after uninstalling the `insecure` package_) we make sure that users are only seeing a smaller subset of our data